-- $data_file(str)$ The path to a data file. - errorhunt (bool) Whether or not to print each data file name before import.
-This is useful for tracing which data file is causing the import to fail. - dataformat (dict) A dataformat dict.
+- data_file (str) The path to a data file. - errorhunt (bool) Whether or not to print each data file name before import.
+This is useful for tracing which data file is causing the import to fail.

+• dataformat (str or dict) - Either a path to a data format file, or a dataformat dict.
 See documentation for more details.